markjluo/Sentiment-Analysis-and-Feature-Extraction-on-Phone-Product-Reviews/README.md

 # Sentiment Analysis and Feature Extraction on Phone Product Reviews

-All submitted notebook files include codes to download and read in the data.
-It might take a few minutes to download.
+All notebook files include code to download and read in the data, which might take several minutes to download.

 myLSTM.ipynb is recommended to run on Google Colab.